Solar cell: Bifacial solar cells

 Due to the reduced manufacturing cost, companies have again started to produce commercial bifacial modules since 2010.
 By 2017, there were at least eight certified PV manufacturers providing bifacial modules in North America.
-It has been predicted by the International Technology Roadmap for Photovoltaics (ITRPV) that the global market share of bifacial technology will expand from less than 5% in 2016 to 30% in 2027.
+The International Technology Roadmap for Photovoltaics (ITRPV) predicted that the global market share of bifacial technology will expand from less than 5% in 2016 to 30% in 2027.

 Due to the significant interest in the bifacial technology, a recent study has investigated the performance and optimization of bifacial solar modules worldwide.
 The results indicate that, across the globe, ground-mounted bifacial modules can only offer ~10% gain in annual electricity yields compared to the monofacial counterparts for a ground albedo coefficient of 25% (typical for concrete and vegetation groundcovers).
 However, the gain can be increased to ~30% by elevating the module 1 m above the ground and enhancing the ground albedo coefficient to 50%.
 Sun et al. also derived a set of empirical equations that can optimize bifacial solar modules analytically.
-In addition, there is evidence that bifacial panels work better than traditional panels in snowy environments - as bifacials on dual-axis trackers made 14% more electricity in a year than their monofacial counterparts and 40% during the peak winter months.
+In addition, there is evidence that bifacial panels work better than traditional panels in snowy environments as bifacials on dual-axis trackers made 14% more electricity in a year than their monofacial counterparts and 40% during the peak winter months.

 An online simulation tool is available to model the performance of bifacial modules in any arbitrary location across the entire world.
 It can also optimize bifacial modules as a function of tilt angle, azimuth angle, and elevation above the ground.

 Intermediate band

 Intermediate band photovoltaics in solar cell research provides methods for exceeding the Shockley–Queisser limit on the efficiency of a cell.
 It introduces an intermediate band (IB) energy level in between the valence and conduction bands.
 Theoretically, introducing an IB allows two photons with energy less than the bandgap to excite an electron from the valence band to the conduction band.
 This increases the induced photocurrent and thereby efficiency.

 Luque and Marti first derived a theoretical limit for an IB device with one midgap energy level using detailed balance.
 They assumed no carriers were collected at the IB and that the device was under full concentration.
-They found the maximum efficiency to be 63.2%, for a bandgap of 1.95eV with the IB 0.71eV from either the valence or conduction band.

-Under one sun illumination the limiting efficiency is 47%.
-Several means are under study to realize IB semiconductors with such optimum 3-bandgap configuration, namely via materials engineering (controlled inclusion of deep level impurities or highly-mismatched alloys) and nano-structuring (quantum-dots in host hetero-crystals).
+They found the IB maximum efficiency to be 63.2%, for a bandgap of 1.95eV with the IB 0.71eV from either the valence or conduction band ans compared to the under one sun illumination limiting efficiency of 47%.
+Several means are under study to realize IB semiconductors with such optimum 3-bandgap configuration, namely via materials engineering (controlled inclusion of deep level impurities or highly mismatched alloys) and nano-structuring (quantum-dots in host hetero-crystals).